open-telemetry/opentelemetry.io/content/en/docs/concepts/glossary.md

 ### **Automatic Instrumentation**

-Refers to telemetry collection methods that do not require the end-user to modify application's source code.
+Refers to telemetry collection methods that do not require the end user to modify application's source code.
 Methods vary by programming language, and examples include bytecode injection or monkey patching.